 Burkina Faso is currently considering the implementation of a national health insurance scheme and is heavily promoting the creation and expansion of CBHI as basis for a national scheme to evolve.
-Nationwide information campaigns sensitizing the population on the importance of health insurance have been launched in June 2013.
+Nationwide information campaigns sensitizing the population on the importance of health insurance have started as early as 2013.
 The project thus aims to provide further and complementary evidence on the potential impact of such an intervention.
 Taking into account the potential indirect effects of health insurance on productive investment, which we are considering here, could have a sizeable effect on the cost and benefit analyses of health insurance and thus significantly alter policy decisions.

 The CBHI has been introduced in the rural community of Ziniaré (40km Northeast of Ouagadougou) in July 2014.
 It covers basic health care provided at the local health centers (CSPS) (consultations, minor surgeries, laboratory tests, deliveries and a range of generic drugs) and select services at the district hospital (CMA).
 The enrolment in the CBHI is at the household level.
-The annual subscription costs 2,400 FCFA per person (about USD 8 PPP).
+The annual subscription costs have been in the beginning 2,400 FCFA per person (about USD 8 PPP) and have been slightly increased later on.
 The health infrastructure in the area is satisfactory.
 For the 48 villages in the community there are 44 local health centers (CSPS), i.e. almost one health centre per village and a district hospital (CMA) in the city of Zinaré.

 Since uptake of the scheme is voluntary any evaluation of the scheme will have to deal with potential selection effects which may confound any assessment of impacts associated with the scheme.
 Hence, to introduce some randomness in insurance uptake we decided to implement a randomized encouragement design.
 The encouragement consisted of giving a random sample of households more information about the insurance than others.
 If this treatment is effective, i.e. indeed increases uptake it can serve as an instrument for actual uptake and allows to identify local average treatment effects (LATE) of insurance on the various outcomes mentioned above.
 The LATE is obviously driven by the compliers, but this is an interesting group from the view of the policy maker as these are the ones that are actually affected by the encouragement and in cases where a policy intervention is not compulsory; this is precisely the mechanism through which adhesion could then be reached.